 An incentive to act against one's professional obligations or duty to others is a bribe.
 However, the exchange of small gifts and advantages in the normal course of business (such as promotional gifts or corporate hospitality) is not prohibited so long as the value to the recipient is not such that it exerts an improper influence over them.

 Advertising

 2.1 Advertising Architectural Services

-In advertising their services members must ensure that the information They include is factual and relevant, does not mislead and is not unfair to anyone else.
+In advertising their services members must ensure that the information to anyone else.
 All marketing and promotional material should: